PisterLab/BotNet/README.md

 ### Logging
 Basic data for experiments is logged in a directory `simData/` that is not tracked on git.
-Additional logging can be done by adding logic at the send of a solution.
+Additional logging can be performed by adding logic at the send of a solution.

 ### Common Problems
 1. Due to the remote server architecture, sometimes subprocesses can hang.
 In case of failed initialization, look for running rpyc and multithreading objects with `ps`.